practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-2/Mocka Modula-2 compiler/README.md

 ## Building X Window resources

-You can now exit the root shell to your normal system user with _\# exit_ and change into the working directory with your Mocka resources.

 The following instructions are more or less following chapter "Graphic programming with Mocka" and beyond at page (2).

 > [!IMPORTANT]